EdenKupe/anarchysf/README.md

 AnarchySF is an online archive of the intersection between anarchy and science fiction.
 This archive is an open-source repository of anarchist or anarchy-adjacent science fiction.
 Featured on the site are books, movies, and other media which are either anarchist in their politics or of interest to anarchists.

-This archive was first collected and organized by [Ben Beck](http://benbeck.co.uk), who gathered and maintained it for the better part of three decades (!)
+This archive was first collected and organized by [Ben Beck](http://benbeck.co.uk), who gathered and maintained it for the better part of four decades (!)
 As of 2019, it was redesigned and re-built by Eden Kupermintz and Yanai Sened as a collaborative effort.

 ## Contributing